-Give your project a name and description and click Create Repository.
+Give your project a name, description, choose if the repository is 'Public' or 'Private', and click Create Repository.

 Follow the GitHub instructions to connect your local git repository with your GitHub repository.

-Note: If your code is in a Subversion (SVN) repository, see GitHub:Help Import from Subversion.
+Note: If your code is in a Subversion (SVN) repository, Mercurial or TFVC, see GitHub Source code migration tools.

 After you have completed the GitHub, your application code is stored remotely on GitHub.
 Whenever you make any local changes in your git repository and want to have it pushed to your remote GitHub repository, type